IBM/elasticsearch-spark-recommender/README.md

 # Sample output

 The example output in the `data/examples` folder shows the output of the notebook after running it in full.
-View it it [here]().
+View it [here](https://github.com/IBM/elasticsearch-spark-recommender/tree/master/data/examples/elasticsearch-spark-recommender-completed.ipynb).

-> *Note:* To see the code and markdown cells without output, you can view [the raw notebook in the Github viewer](notebooks/elasticsearch-spark-recommender.ipynb).
+> *Note:* To see the code and markdown cells without output, you can view [the raw notebook](notebooks/elasticsearch-spark-recommender.ipynb).

 # Troubleshooting

 * Error: `java.lang.ClassNotFoundException: Failed to find data source: es.`

-If you see this error when trying to write data from Spark to Elasticsearch in the notebook, it means that the Elasticsearch Spark connector (`elasticsearch-spark-20_2.11-5.3.0.jar`) was not found on the class path by Spark when launching the notebook.
+If you see this error when trying to write data from Spark to Elasticsearch in the notebook, it means that the Elasticsearch Spark connector (`elasticsearch-spark-20_2.11-7.6.1.jar`) was not found on the class path by Spark when launching the notebook.

   > Solution: First try the launch command from [step 6](#6-launch-the-notebook), **ensuring you run it from the base directory of the Code Pattern repo**.

   > If that does not work, try to use the fully-qualified path to the JAR file when launching the notebook, e.g.:
-  > `PYSPARK_DRIVER_PYTHON="jupyter" PYSPARK_DRIVER_PYTHON_OPTS="notebook" ../spark-2.2.0-bin-hadoop2.7/bin/pyspark --driver-memory 4g --driver-class-path /FULL_PATH/elasticsearch-hadoop-5.3.0/dist/elasticsearch-spark-20_2.11-5.3.0.jar`
+  > `PYSPARK_DRIVER_PYTHON="jupyter" PYSPARK_DRIVER_PYTHON_OPTS="notebook" ../spark-2.2.0-bin-hadoop2.7/bin/pyspark --driver-memory 4g --driver-class-path /FULL_PATH/elasticsearch-hadoop-7.6.1/dist/elasticsearch-spark-20_2.11-7.6.1.jar`
   > where `FULL_PATH` is the fully-qualified (not relative) path to the directory _from which you unzippd the `elasticsearch-hadoop` ZIP file_.

 * Error: `org.elasticsearch.hadoop.EsHadoopIllegalStateException: SaveMode is set to ErrorIfExists and index demo/ratings exists and contains data.
 Consider changing the SaveMode`